 If we fail to qualify as a REIT in any taxable year, and no relief provision applies, we would be subject to federal income tax and any applicable alternative minimum tax on our taxable income at regular corporate rates.
 In calculating our taxable income in a year in which we fail to qualify as a REIT, we would not be able to deduct amounts paid out to shareholders.
 In fact, we would not be required to distribute any amounts to shareholders in that year.
 In such event, to the extent of our current or accumulated earnings and profits, all distributions to shareholders would be taxable as ordinary income.
-Subject to certain limitations of the federal income tax laws, corporate shareholders might be eligible for the dividends received deduction and shareholders taxed at individual rates might be eligible for the reduced federal income tax rate of 15% on such dividends (through 2012).
-In addition, subject to the limitations of the Code, distributions to corporate shareholders may be eligible for the dividends received deduction.
+Subject to certain limitations of the federal income tax laws, corporate shareholders might be eligible for the dividends received deduction and shareholders taxed at individual rates might be eligible for the reduced federal income tax rate of 20% on such dividends.
 Unless we qualified for relief under specific statutory provisions, we also would be disqualified from taxation as a REIT for the four taxable years following the year during which we ceased to qualify as a REIT.
 We cannot predict whether in all circumstances we would qualify for such statutory relief.